jobrien35/cs6440_individual/nutrition-service/README.md

-# Image-service
+# Nutrition-service

-This service handles image upload and download for the EcoMarker app
+This service handles nutrition upload and download for the app

 ## Running the service

 To build and run:

-* `docker volume create --name=image_fs`
+* `docker volume create --name=nutrition_fs`

 `docker-compose build`